jlin00/MKS21X-BloonsTowerDefense/README.md

 # Bloons Tower Defense
 This project aims to recreate a game known as Bloons Tower Defense.
 The program will be interactive and act similarly to the original game.
 The user will be able to choose a map to play the game in.
 Each map will have a road for the balloons to pass through and surrounding grass to place the towers.
 Balloons will enter from one end of the road and continue traveling until they either reach the end of the road or are popped by surrounding towers.
 Each balloon that reaches the end of the road will decrease the lives of the user.
 When the user has no more lives and has passed all the levels, the game ends.
-The user will steadily earn income as time passes and can use it to purchase towers that pop the balloons.
+The user will steadily earn income as time passes and can use it to purchase and upgrade towers that pop the balloons.

 ## Instructions
 (Make your terminal full screen for the best experience!
 Otherwise, make sure it is at least 110x50.)